-The Chemistry Department at Union College is housed in the Science and Engineering Center, Olin Center and The Peter Irving Wold Center.
+The Chemistry Department at Union College is housed in the new Integrated Science and Engineering Complex (ISEC), Olin Center and The Peter Irving Wold Center.

 Organic Instrumentation Lab